THE KEVIN JENNINGS EQUALITY WINSTON-SALEM SCHOLARSHIP

 - This scholarship is not based on financial need; however, financial need can be mentioned in your applicant letter.

-- Consider attending a scholarship briefing on Saturday, March 25 from 2-3pm at North Star LGBTQ Community Center (930 Burke Street in downtown Winston-Salem).
+- Consider attending a scholarship briefing on Sunday, March 25 (this date has been changed) from 2-3pm at North Star LGBTQ Community Center (930 Burke Street in downtown Winston-Salem).
 This meeting is not required, but is encouraged.
 During this meeting, we will review the scholarship application and answer any questions you might have about the application process.
 We will also provide a brief history of the scholarship, including information on Kevin Jennings, and allow you to share your experience as an LGBTQ student at your school.
 Please contact us if you would like to attend the scholarship briefing and require transportation to and from North Star.